 The reason why movements such as Black Lives Matter despite their so-called good intentions, are not actually helping the African American community is because they hide the true issues that need to be addressed.
 Issues such as black on black violence, did you know that over 90% of black deaths are caused by other black people?
-Why then only focus on police brutality when they are not the leading cause of black lives being taken?
+Why then only focus on police brutality when they are by far not the leading cause of black lives being taken?
 Do the black lives being taken by black people not matter?
 They are the leading cause of murder within the African American community.
 From 1976 to 2005, 94 percent of the killers of black murder victims were other African Americans.
 Source: National Review

 Don’t believe these statistics?
 Watch this video with John McWhorter: